 This was my first Michelin star experience!
 Well not actually but Tim Ho Wan in a subway station in Hong Kong doesn’t feel like a real Michelin experience.
 The restaurant is nestled in a quiet neighbourhood area and there are not many other businesses around.
 There is a beautiful view of their garden from the dining room and each table has fresh flowers to add to the ambiance.
 The restaurant is actually available on Open Table so it makes it very easy to make a reservation without language barriers.

-We went for their lunch tasting which was 10,000 Yen and includes 8 courses.
+Their lunch tasting was 10,000 Yen and includes 8 courses.
 They have a few dishes that are always on their menu and the other courses will rotate based on seasonal ingredients.
-The Apple Pie is one of their famous courses and ours was #31 which means it’s the 31st version they’ve made.
-The filling of our “apple pie” was monkfish liver!
+The Apple Pie is one of their famous courses and mine was #31 which means it’s the 31st version they’ve made.
+The filling of the “apple pie” I tried was monkfish liver!
 Another item that is a staple at L’Effervesence is the Tokyo turnip “A fixed point”.
 It’s cooked every morning for 4 hours before lunch service.

 My favorite dish was at the beginning and the end.
 “Hello” really blew my mind as they crystallized grapefruit and sake into solids and I loved the use of science with food.
 I also really loved the dessert which featured chrysanthemum leaves ice cream.
-You likely won’t be eating the same menu by now but you can check out their current offerings here.
+You likely won’t be eating the same menu by now as it’s always changing.

 We had impeccable service with one main waiter but many support staff!
 I love that they were able to describe every dish and that the waiter is clearly passionate about the food.
 There were some really creative dishes and it was great to hear about how it’s cooked and the inspiration from our waiter.
 I also love that the end of lunch includes a matcha ceremony and tea made right in front of you by the sommalier.